Gammerdinger/Introduction_to_Unix_and_programming/README.md

 `cp ../Documents/animal_noises.txt .`

-########### mv ##########

-# Now that you know how to copy something, you may want to know how to instead just move it or rename it
-# This is the function of the mv command
-# Many of the conventions following paths that I outlined in the cp command can be applied to the mv command, so I will not go as in depth with respect to that
-# If you want to rename a file from a directory that you are in, you would call mv followed by the current name of the file followed by the new name of the file, like:

-mv animal_noises.txt noises_from_animals.txt

-# You can also move a file or directory using this command by calling the mv command followed by the current location of the file or directory and then the new location, like:

-mv animal_noises.txt ../Music/animal_noises.txt

-# Note, that you you dont need to use a -R or -r option when using mv to move directories

-######## mkdir ##########

-# If you would like to make a new directory, you can use the mkdir command
-# If you are in the directory /Users/Will/Documents/ and you wanted to make a new directory called Projects within this directory, then you would call the mkdir command followed by Projects, like:

-mkdir Projects

-# Of course you could do this will an absolute path as well:

-mkdir /Users/Will/Documents/Projects

-# If you wanted to make several directories at the same time you just need to separate them by space following the mkdir command, like:

-mkdir Directory_1 Directory_2

-####### rm ##########

-# Now you are likely making a mess in your workspace, so you are going to want a way to remove files and directories (we will talk about this in the next section).
-# The rm command ReMoves files and directories
-# Let me briefly pause and emphasize that rm PERMANENTLY removes things.
-# There is NO way to recover accidentally deleted items.
-# Please use the command with some caution.
-# To remove a file, call the rm command followed by the name of the file you would like to remove.
-# If you would like to remove the duplicate, animal_noises_2.txt, that we made earlier, you can use:

-rm /Users/Will/Documents/animal_noises_2.txt

-# You can use absolute or relative paths with this command, I am just showing an absolute path here
-# If you would like the computer to confirm with you that you mean to remove a file you can use the -i option, like:

-rm -i /Users/Will/Documents/animal_noises_2.txt

-# Depending on the computer or computer cluster you are working on the -i option MAY be the default.
-# If you are on a system where the default is -i and this annoys you, you can use the -f option to Force remove a file
-# Just a note, the -f option can really be devastating if you are not careful with it, particularly if you combined with the -r option that we will talk about in the next section.
-# I have twice lost a month's worth of work using -rf when I shouldn't have, so BE CAREFUL using the -f option in general, but particularly with the -r option.
-# Once again, there is no undoing mistakes with rm unless you are on a system that backs things up.

-# Lastly, you can remove multiple files, but separating them by a space, like:

-rm file_1 file_2

-######## rmdir ########

-# Now that you know how to make directories, you may want to know how to remove directories.
-# There are two ways to accomplish this:

-# 1) Using the rmdir command to ReMove DIRectories
-# The rmdir command can ony remove empty directories.
-# Thus, if you want to remove a directory then you must first use rm to delete the contents of the directory
-# Once a directory is empty, you can remove the directory (called empty_directory_that_I_want_to_delete in this case) by calling the rmdir command followed by the directory name:

-rmdir empty_directory_that_I_want_to_delete

-# You can also remove multiple empty directories by separating them with a space

-rmdir directory_1 directory_2

-# I would STRONGLY recommend using this method for while you continue to learn your way around the command line.
-# I am going to show you a different way to remove directories, because I believe you should know of its existence and also give you abundant caution for using it.

-# 2) Using rm -r (and likely also the derivative the you'll use rm -rf) to recursively remove a directory and the files contained within it.
-# Once again, please proceed with EXTREME caution.
-# This method can cause enormous irreversible damage quickly.
-# Really, BE CAREFUL.
-# A poorly placed space can delete EVERYTHING off of your computer.
-# I'm not kidding, see below.
-# That being said doing mass irreversible damage with this command is almost a rite of passage for people who use the Unix command line often, so try not to beat yourself up when (not if) it happens.
-# If you do misuse it, stop what you are doing, immediately assess the damage done and develop a plan to recover/redo what has been lost.
-# If you somehow start this accidentally you can press Control + C to cancel it, but what has been deleted will remain deleted and it will only stop additional stuff from being deleted.
-# Just a sidenote, Contrl + C will also stop all other command-line commands.

-# Also, I may have talked about this is class but the # in these Lecture notes are called notes and the Unix command line almost always ignores them (with the exception of the shebang line).
-# I usually do not put them in front of commands , but due to the extreme caution I would like to proceed with, I am going to place all rm -r and rm -rf notes inside of # just to ensure we do not accidentally trigger them.
-# Of course don't use the # signs when running the actually command.

-# Okay, so now I feel like I have given you the appropriate caution with regards to this command.
-# If you have a directory that has many files and directories in it, you may want to consider using rm -r (or more likely rm -rf)
-# This command will delete a directory and all of the files within that directory.
-# The command is rm -r followed by the directory (or directories is separated by a space), like:

-# rm -r directory_to_delete

-# I think many systems will treat this command with the -i option, which will ask you which directories you want to descend into and confirm that you want to remove each file individually
-# However, I cannot promise that all systems will have the -i option as the default.

-# If you are using rm -r, it is likely because you have a large number of files to delete and thus confirming the deletion of each individual file would be quite tedious.
-# As a result,  most people pair rm -r with the -f option and use rm -rf followed by the directory name, like:

-# rm -rf directory_to_delete

-# Just to highlight how this could go catastrophically wrong with just one keystroke, imagine you wanted to delete the directory /Users/Will/Music/iTunes_library/Justin_Bieber/ from your computer using:

-# rm -rf /Users/Will/Music/iTunes_library/Justin_Bieber/

-# This would work without a problem
-# However this would be catastrophic:

-# rm -rf /Users/Will/Music/iTunes_library/Justin_Bieber /

-# That extra space would mean you now have two directories you want to recursively remove without being prompted for a check
-# The first would be just the Justin_Bieber directory like you wanted
-# The second would be the root, or in other words EVERYTHING on your computer
-# I hope this example has taught you two things, use underscores instead of spaces and really pause to think before you run rm -rf
+## mv

+Now that you know how to copy something, you may want to know how to instead just move it or rename it.
+This is the function of the `mv` command.
+Many of the conventions following paths that I outlined in the `cp` command can be applied to the `mv` command, so I will not go as in depth with respect to that.
+If you want to rename a file from a directory that you are in, you would call `mv` followed by the current name of the file followed by the new name of the file, like:

+`mv animal_noises.txt noises_from_animals.txt`

+You can also move a file or directory using this command by calling the `mv` command followed by the current location of the file or directory and then the new location, like:

+`mv animal_noises.txt ../Music/animal_noises.txt`

+Note, that you you dont need to use a `-R` or `-r` option when using `mv` to move directories

+## mkdir

+If you would like to make a new directory, you can use the `mkdir` command.
+If you are in the directory `/Users/Will/Documents/` and you wanted to make a new directory called `Projects` within this directory, then you would call the `mkdir` command followed by `Projects`, like:

+`mkdir Projects`

+Of course you could do this will an absolute path as well:

+`mkdir /Users/Will/Documents/Projects`

+If you wanted to make several directories at the same time you just need to separate them by space following the `mkdir` command, like:

+`mkdir Directory_1 Directory_2`

+## rm

+Now you are likely making a mess in your workspace, so you are going to want a way to remove files and directories (we will talk about this in the next section).
+The `rm` command ReMoves files and directories.
+Let me briefly pause and emphasize that `rm` PERMANENTLY removes things.
+There is **NO** way to recover accidentally deleted items.
+Please use the command with some caution.
+To remove a file, call the `rm` command followed by the name of the file you would like to remove.
+If you would like to remove the duplicate, `animal_noises_2.txt`, that we made earlier, you can use:

+`rm /Users/Will/Documents/animal_noises_2.txt`

+You can use absolute or relative paths with this command, I am just showing an absolute path here.
+If you would like the computer to confirm with you that you mean to remove a file you can use the `-i` option, like:

+`rm -i /Users/Will/Documents/animal_noises_2.txt`

+Depending on the computer or computer cluster you are working on the `-i` option **MAY** be the default.
+If you are on a system where the default is `-i` and this annoys you, you can use the `-f` option to Force remove a file Just a note, the `-f` option can really be devastating if you are not careful with it, particularly if you combined with the `-r` option that we will talk about in the next section.
+I have twice lost a month's worth of work using `-rf` when I shouldn't have, so ***BE CAREFUL*** using the `-f` option in general, but particularly with the `-r` option.
+Once again, there is no undoing mistakes with `rm` unless you are on a system that backs things up.

+Lastly, you can remove multiple files, but separating them by a space, like:

+`rm file_1 file_2`

+## rmdir

+Now that you know how to make directories, you may want to know how to remove directories.
+There are two ways to accomplish this:

+### 1) Using the `rmdir` command to ReMove DIRectories

+The rmdir command can ony remove empty directories.
+Thus, if you want to remove a directory with `rmdir` then you must first use `rm` to delete the contents of the directory.
+Once a directory is empty, you can remove the directory (called `empty_directory_that_I_want_to_delete` in this case) by calling the `rmdir` command followed by the directory name:

+`rmdir empty_directory_that_I_want_to_delete`

+You can also remove multiple empty directories by separating them with a space, like:

+`rmdir directory_1 directory_2`

+I would ***STRONGLY*** recommend using this method for while you continue to learn your way around the command line.
+I am going to show you a different way to remove directories, because I believe you should know of its existence and also give you abundant caution for using it.

+### 2) Using rm -r (and likely also the derivative the you'll use rm -rf) to recursively remove a directory and the files contained within it.

+Once again, please proceed with ***EXTREME*** caution.
+This method can cause enormous irreversible damage quickly.
+Really, ***BE CAREFUL***.
+A poorly placed space can delete **EVERYTHING** off of your computer.
+I'm not kidding, see below for an example.
+That being said doing mass irreversible damage with this command is almost a rite of passage for people who use the Unix command line often, so try not to beat yourself up when (not if) it happens.
+If you do misuse it, stop what you are doing, immediately assess the damage done and develop a plan to recover/redo what has been lost.
+If you somehow start this accidentally you can press `Control + C` to cancel it, but what has been deleted will remain deleted and it will only stop additional stuff from being deleted.
+Just a sidenote, `Control + C` will also stop all other command-line commands.

+Okay, so now I feel like I have given you the appropriate caution with regards to this command.
+If you have a directory that has many files and directories in it, you may want to consider using `rm -r` (or more likely `rm -rf`).
+This command will delete a directory and all of the files within that directory.
+The command is `rm -r` followed by the directory (or directories is separated by a space), like:

+`rm -r directory_to_delete`

+I think many systems will treat this command with the `-i` option, which will ask you which directories you want to descend into and confirm that you want to remove each file individually.
+However, I cannot promise that all systems will have the `-i` option as the default.

+If you are using `rm -r`, it is likely because you have a large number of files to delete and thus confirming the deletion of each individual file would be quite tedious.
+As a result,  most people pair `rm -r` with the `-f` option and use `rm -rf` followed by the directory name, like:

+`rm -rf directory_to_delete`

+Just to highlight how this could go catastrophically wrong with just one keystroke, imagine you wanted to delete the directory `/Users/Will/Music/iTunes_library/Justin_Bieber/` from your computer using:

+`rm -rf /Users/Will/Music/iTunes_library/Justin_Bieber/`

+This would work without a problem.
+However, this next command would be catastrophic:

+`rm -rf /Users/Will/Music/iTunes_library/Justin_Bieber /`

+That extra space would mean you now have two directories you want to recursively remove without being prompted for a check.
+The first would be just the `Justin_Bieber` directory like you wanted.
+The second would be the root, or in other words ***EVERYTHING*** on your computer.
+I hope this example has taught you two things, use underscores instead of spaces and really pause to think before you run `rm -rf`.

 # Day 2: Odds and Ends along with File Maniupulation and Regular Expressions